 185. Mr. Richard Peacock, Chairman and Mr. Rex Cassey, Director of Engineering of the New Zealand Broadcasting Authority visited the Board during the year.
 Mr. Peacock called in briefly in August 1970 for discussions in the course of a world tour.
 Mr. Cassey had discussions with the Board from 25 to 29 January 1971.
-As mentioned in paragraph 116 of the Board's Twenty-First Annual Report, the Authority was established under New Zealand legislation of 1968; it is responsible for the issue of warrants for private broadcasting stations in New Zealand and the administration of the broadcasting services and therefore has responsibilities analogous to those of the Board.
+As mentioned in paragraph 116 of the Board's Twenty-First Annual Report, the Authority was established under New Zealand legislation of 1968; it is responsible for the issue of warrants for private broadcasting stations in New Zealand and the administration of the Board.
 A close liaison has been maintained between the Authority since its establishment and the Board.
-Mr. Cassey had discussions with the Board's staff on all aspects of the work of the Board and the Authority.
+Mr. Cassey had discussions with the Board's the Board for the Board's staff on all aspects of the work of the Board and the Authority.
 The Board greatly appreciated the opportunities presented by these visits, for discussion of matters of mutual interest.